adminprivileges/PassSafe/README.md

 - I also need to add functionality that notifies the user upon successful queries
 - Data needs to be cleaned of commas, quotes, and parentheses
 - The application connection string would need to be changed in order to connect to a new database
-- I created logic to log specifically to login without querying the database, just enter the username: hoda and password: maleki